-Shirley Solgot had been unemployed for two years after being laid-off from a position in the financial services industry when she attended the orientation session at the Southgate Michigan Works in September 2009.
+Shirley Solgot had been unemployed for two years after being laid-off from a position in the financial services industry, when she attended the orientation session at the Southgate Michigan Works! in September 2009.

 Shirley had always wanted to work in a hospital but her skills and experience were in office management, primarily with a local credit union.
 In 2007, she had applied for a job at Henry Ford Wyandotte Hospital and a manager called her to ask some questions.
-He told her he appreciated her application, but told her that she needed some medical background to be qualified.
+He told her he appreciated her application but that she needed some medical background to be qualified.
 She applied for everything she could for years at the hospital in hopes that someone would give her a chance, but she knew it would not happen until she went to school.
-In September 2009, Shirley sought out assistance through the Michigan Works Southgate Service Center and was registered in the WIA program in December 2009.
+In September 2009, Shirley sought out assistance through the Michigan Works!
+Southgate Service Center and was registered in the WIA program in December 2009.

-Shirley researched her training options and found that DBI in Riverview offered a 48-week Medical Office program that would give Shirley the credential she needed to get into a medical environment and use her existing, strong office skills.
+Shirley researched her training options and found that DBI in Riverview offered a 48-week Medical Office program that would give Shirley the credentials she needed to get into a medical environment and use her existing, strong office skills.
 A waiver was submitted and approved to use the full amount available for a one year program.

-Shirley will soon be celebrating her first anniversary at Henry Ford Wyandotte Hospital and could not be happier!I really believe that I would still be unemployed if it not for the Southgate Michigan Works.
+Shirley will soon be celebrating her first anniversary at Henry Ford Wyandotte Hospital and could not be happier, stating, “I really believe that I would still be unemployed if not for Southgate Michigan Works!.”